zouzhekang/YJYpaper/README.md

 The vertical axis shows frequency, which refers to the number of times xxx appears and can only be integers, but the paper's figure shows decimals, indicating the data is fabricated.

-Even calculating each bar at maximum value 5, it only totals 60, far from reaching 100 countries, suspected data fabrication.
+Even if each bar is calculated at the maximum value of 5, the total is only 60—far from 100 countries—suggesting possible data fabrication.

 4. Suspected data fabrication (Table 5.1 on page 43):